Cooking My Dreams

 • Squids.
 I absolutely recommend fresh squids.
 They're much more flavorful and the meat is softer, while frozen squids are often flavorless and chewy.
 Ask your fishmonger to clean them for you if you prefer to skip that step.

 • Tomatoes.
 I love to use cherry Roma tomatoes for pasta sauces.
 They're as small as cherry tomatoes but they're less sweet and more flavorful, like Roma tomatoes.
-You can also use cherry tomatoes or Roma tomatoes as well.
+You can also use cherry tomatoes, grape tomatoes, or Roma tomatoes as well.

 • White Wine.
-I recommend using a dry white wine when cooking pasta sauce, it complements best the sweetness of tomatoes.
+I recommend using a dry white wine, like Sauvignon Blanc, when cooking pasta sauce, it complements best the sweetness of tomatoes.
 If you don't want to use wine, you can skip it but the flavor of the sauce will be weaker (also keep in mind that the alcohol completely evaporates during the cooking).

 • Semolina Flour.
 When making fresh pasta I recommend using both all-purpose flour and semolina flour for the best consistency and flavor.
 Semolina flour is slightly coarser than all-purpose flour.
 Look for "Semola Rimacinata" if you can, usually sold specifically to make pasta and bread.
 If you cannot find semolina flour, you can use only all-purpose flour.